abhi2313/WeatherProject/README.md

 app/views/crud.py     contains crud operations using serializer.

-app/views/home.py      homepage where weather data of cities are shown.
+app/views/home.py      where weather data of cities are fetched using openweatherAPI